pooja97/pooja97.github.io/README.md

 ### Hi there :wave: Welcome to my portfolio!
-I'm Pooja a recent Master's in Computer Science graduate from San Diego State University. :woman_technologist:
+I'm Pooja a recent Master's in Computer Science graduate from San Diego State University :woman_technologist: